maniShankar8096/SortingAlgorithm_Visualiser/README.md

 # SortingAlgorithm_Visualiser

-A Javascript web application to visualise the sorting algorithms
+A Javascript web application to visualise the sorting algorithms.